 Learning Sparse Structured Ensembles with SG-MCMC and Network Pruning

-Abstract:A ensemble of neural networks is known to be more robust and accurate than an individual network, however with linearly-increased cost in both training and testing.
+Abstract:An ensemble of neural networks is known to be more robust and accurate than an individual network, however usually with linearly-increased cost in both training and testing.

 In this work, we propose a two-stage method to learn Sparse Structured Ensembles (SSEs) for neural networks.

 In the first stage, we run SG-MCMC with group sparse priors to draw an ensemble of samples from the posterior distribution of network parameters.
 In the second stage, we apply weight-pruning to each sampled network and then perform retraining over the remained connections.

 In this way of learning SSEs with SG-MCMC and pruning, we not only achieve high prediction accuracy since SG-MCMC enhances exploration of the model-parameter space, but also reduce memory and computation cost significantly in both training and testing of NN ensembles.

 This is thoroughly evaluated in the experiments of learning SSE ensembles of both FNNs and LSTMs.